-BK: We talked a lot about this while making the Chekhov show: were there strategies we could employ to make 100% clear to the audience what was going on?
+BK: We talked a lot about this while making the Chekhov show: were there strategies we could employ to make it 100% clear to the audience what was going on?
 With the Chekhov piece: a) it didn’t seem to be within the metaphysics of the show we’d made that we could tell the audience in any way because there is no absolute authority in that show, because Bush’s character is talking with authority to the audience but that’s being undermined and so on, and also b) I think when it really works, an audience are hopefully wondering to themselves all the time: ‘Is that–’, you know: ‘Is that a real person?
 No, it can’t be!
-But look at the way they’re doing that dance bit!
-No, it can’t be!
+But look at the way they’re doing that dancing!
+But no, it can’t be!
 But no–’ and that’s–

 [01:08:34] A POLYPHONY OF READINGS

-DR: We are ostensibly talking about sound in your work, but actually I am really interested in this question of what the authorship model there is: how we make theatre, how we think about think about making theatre, how we go in step with the time and so on and so forth.
-What we’ve been talking about is this idea of you being very conscious of how authority in theatre might function and you’re concerned with undermining it, or questioning the ethics of it.
-And then I’ve just realised just talking to you that we are talking about these shows that we are referring to as ‘the Proust show’ and ‘the Chekhov show’ and ‘the Beckett show’ and now ‘the Wittgenstein show’ is coming up as well.
+DR: We are ostensibly talking about sound in your work, but actually I am really interested in this question of what the authorship model there is: how we make theatre, how we think about making theatre, how we go in step with the time and so on and so forth.
+What we’ve been talking about is this idea that you’re very conscious of how authority in theatre might function and you’re concerned with undermining it, or questioning the ethics of it.
+And then I’ve just realised just talking to you that we are talking about these shows that we are referring to as ‘the Proust show’ and ‘the Chekhov show’ and ‘the Beckett show’ and ‘the Wittgenstein show’ is coming up as well.
 I mean, how does that notion of authority of Western, you know, white, male–

 DR: Yes, the canon.
 How do you work with–

-BK: Because also – I think I’d maybe even go a bit further than maybe – and I’m just thinking that through as I say it, because that argument of democratising access to, say, Chekhov is also the argument that is made for doing a big old boring Chekhov play at the National Theatre.
+BK: Because also – I think I’d maybe even go a bit further maybe – and I’m just thinking this through as I say it, because that argument of democratising access to, say, Chekhov is also the argument that is made for doing a big old boring Chekhov play at the National Theatre.
 I’m not saying that that happens I’m just using that as a stand–in, whereas–

 BM: You’ve been covering your arse a lot, Ben!
 In this conversation you keep saying: ‘I’m not against that, I’m not saying that.’

-BM: I think what I meant as a distinguishing point – so let’s say the traditional production of a Chekhov play says: ‘Okay, we’re doing this with somebody famous from the telly so that the young kids come and see it, and then, and we’re actually going to make this more accessible.’
+BM: I think what I meant as a distinguishing point – so let’s say the traditional production of a Chekhov play says: ‘Okay, we’re doing this with somebody famous from the telly so that the young kids come and see it, and we’re actually going to make this more accessible.’
 But what you’re doing in that process, while you’re doing that, you’re preserving the traditional view and reception of the work.
 You’re just trying to make more people come to that traditional mode of reception: ‘There is a way you should understand Chekhov and we’re just going to try and get more people to see that work that way.’
 Whereas I hope what we’re trying to do is celebrate misreading and misunderstanding in that way.

 BK: Okay, right.

 BM: To say that misreading and misunderstanding is really as important as whatever understanding a thing might be.
-So a sort of polyphony of readings, and a polyphony of interpretation, you know?
+So it’s a sort of polyphony of readings, and a polyphony of interpretation, you know?
 So it becomes much more unruly than bringing everybody to the same church, you know.